-You need to write a README documenting any bugs in your code, any extra features you added, and anything else you think the TAs should know about your project.
+You need to write a README documenting any bugs in your code, any extra features you added, the work distribution within your group, and anything else you think the TAs should know about your project.
 Document the test cases you created and briefly describe the scenarios you covered.